jessiewuwu/avenuecode-challenges/README.md

 * jQuery + Ajax - These two are my two absolute favorite things to do.
 I love being able to manipulate elements and data and if I could, I'd do jQuery and Ajax all day!
 * Bootstrap for grid columns and responsiveness, along with media queries
 * SASS - I used SASS mostly for the variables and nesting.
 SASS is so important because it makes CSS seem like a programming language by adding logic to it.
-* Jasmine - Jasmine is very similar to rspec, a testing tool that we worked with a lot during Dev Bootcamp and I love how the tests are displayed in the browser, unlike rspec in the console.

 ## To-Do's
 * Add more design to the app based on my mockup: